A History of Forgetting

 Before other European winemaking grapes were being planted in large numbers, there were two principal winemaking grapes in California, and they were both called Mission.
 Because of clonal drift, these two grapes were different biotypes of the same grape, and they came from different places and arrived by different routes.
 One came from Mexico with the Spanish settlers and was first planted in southern California; the other arrived a little later, from Peru, via a Russian explorer named Kyrill T. Khlebnikov, and was planted in northern California.
 Though related, the two grapes had different characteristics, and they went by different names.
 The northern Mission grape was called either the Sonoma grape or Rosa del Peru; the southern Mission grape was called either Mission, or simply the Los Angeles grape.

 Plant the Vine was started by Ned Teitelbaum, a community gardener and urban history buff who lives in Koreatown with his wife, set painter and artist Kathryn Villeneuve.
 Before getting degrees in film and comparative literature in the United States, he attended high school in Rome, where he became aware of the narrative of cities and how they grow through different periods of history, each of which leaves reminders of the past.
 Ned’s own narrative includes stints as a TV comedy writer, a journalist and an advocate for small, independent winegrowers in Italy.

 DNA UNCOVERS A MYSTERY

 The idea for the Interpretive Grape Garden comes directly from this taxonomic equation.
-All three grapes are in it, and each can be identified with a different period of early L.A. history — from the Tongva to the Spanish to the Mexican — before it became the American metropolis that it has grown into today.
+All three grapes are in it, and each can be identified with a different period of early L.A. history — from the Indigenous to the Spanish to the Mexican — before it became the American metropolis that it has grown into today.